altair-graphql/altair/site/src/privacy.md

 **We process your personal information for a variety of reasons, depending on how you interact with our Services, including:**

-- **To facilitate account creation and authentication and otherwise manage user accounts.** We may process your information so you can create and log in to your account, as well as keep your account in working order.
+- **To facilitate account creation and authentication and otherwise manage user accounts.** We may process your information, so you can create and log in to your account, as well as keep your account in working order.
 - **To deliver and facilitate delivery of services to the user.** We may process your information to provide you with the requested service.
 - **To enable user-to-user communications.** We may process your information if you choose to use any of our offerings that allow for communication with another user.
 - **To save or protect an individual's vital interest.** We may process your information when necessary to save or protect an individual’s vital interest, such as to prevent harm.